Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Versailles is a place built for the comforts of absolute kings, but it is not without its risks.
 We recommend that you be especially vigilant in the following contexts:

-• Inside the palace: With the number of visitors and the number of rooms, it is not uncommon to lose sight of children.
-Particularly if we are immersed in the contemplation of a beautiful painting or in the explanation of the audio guide.
+• Inside the palace: With the number of visitors and outbuildings, it is not uncommon to lose sight of children.

-• Around ponds and lakes: Versailles is a place full of fountains, lakes, canals and ponds.
-It is easy to become absorbed in the beauty of the surroundings and lose sight of the little ones for a few seconds.
-And we know how they are, they tend to get into all the puddles, never better said.
-You should therefore be extremely vigilant in these surroundings.
+• In the vicinity of ponds and lakes: Versailles is a place full of fountains, lakes, canals and ponds, so it is easy to become absorbed in the beauty of the surroundings and lose sight of the little ones for a few seconds.
+It is therefore advisable to be extremely vigilant in these environments.

 If you take all these tips into account, you can be sure that your visit to Versailles with children will be as comfortable as possible, and that they, like you, will enjoy the experience just as much!